Tyla (album): Commercial performance

-In the U.S., Tyla debuted at number 24 on the US Billboard 200 chart, earning 24,000 album-equivalent units, including 3,100 pure sales, in its first week, becoming the highest-charting album on the Billboard 200 chart by a female African soloist in the chart's history.
+In the US, Tyla debuted at number 24 on the Billboard 200 chart, earning 24,000 album-equivalent units, including 3,100 pure sales, in its first week, becoming the highest-charting album on the Billboard 200 chart by a female African soloist in the chart's history.
 It accumulated over 630,6 million streams on Spotify, breaking a record previously held by Nigerian singer Burna Boy in under a week.
 It debuted atop the Billboard US World Albums chart, joining Nigerian singers, Wizkid and Burna Boy as the only African artists to reach that milestone, number 8 on Top R&B/Hip-Hop Albums chart and opened at number 2 on the Top R&B Albums marking the second top-two debut of 2024 after Usher's Coming Home, which debuted at number 1 in February.

 The album reached number 26 in Canada, peaked at number 1 in Tunisia and Papua New Guinea, and amassed 1 billion streams on Spotify in June 2024, roughly 3 months after its release.
 In the United Kingdom, Tyla entered the UK Albums chart at number 19 and debuted atop the UK R&B Albums on the chart dating 4 April 2024.
 It peaked within the top 25 in several countries including New Zealand at number 16, the Netherlands and number 11, Norway at number 19, Switzerland at number 12.
 In December 2024, it was named the most streamed album by a black female musician on Spotify with 1,565 billion streams.
 Epic Records' CEO Sylvia Rhone and president Ezekiel Lewis presented Tyla with a commemorative plaque in Los Angeles for her achievements.

-Based on sales and streaming figures, the album was certified platinum in Brazil by Pro-Música Brasil, gold in Canada by Music Canada, platinum in New Zealand by the Recorded Music New Zealand, gold in the United States by the Recording Industry Association of America, silver in the United Kingdom by the British Phonographic Industry, gold in South Africa, platinum in Indonesia and the Philippines, and double platinum in Thailand.
+Based on sales and streaming figures, the album was certified platinum in Brazil by Pro-Música Brasil, platinum in Canada by Music Canada, platinum in New Zealand by the Recorded Music New Zealand, gold in the United States by the Recording Industry Association of America, and silver in the United Kingdom by the British Phonographic Industry, gold in South Africa, platinum in Indonesia and the Philippines, and double platinum in Thailand.